roberts-sandbox/test-realist/_posts/2012-01-11-get-to-know-flatiron.js-by-building-a-todo-app-story-1.md

 repo and look at the
 [history of session.js](https://github.com/senchalabs/connect/commits/master/lib/middleware/session.js),
 then we find out that the version of ``session.js`` that we installed with version 1.8.5 of **connect** is at least six months old.
-Well, let' update connect to the 2.0.0alpha version by specifying the URL to the tarball.
+Well, let's update connect to the 2.0.0alpha version by specifying the URL to the tarball.
 Change ``package.json`` to read